devaultcrypto/DeVaultID-Specification/README.md

 ### Account Name

-#### IF LATIN ONLY

 The **Account Name** is an UTF-8 encoded string with a character length between 1 and 99, and a byte length small enough to allow for the desired **Payment Data**.
 Furthermore it also need to match a strict **regular expression** of ```/\w+/``` (which is the same as ```/[a-zA-Z0-9_]+/```) to be valid.

 Presentation of **Account Names** should always be in the case that they are stored in while collision checks must always be done in lower case.

-#### IF LANGUAGE DEPENDENT

-The **Account Name** is an UTF-8 encoded string, with a character length between 1 and 99, and a byte length small enough to allow for the desired **Payment Data**.

-While the protocol does not enforce any naming restrictions other than length, there are some considerations for implementors.
-For example, non-spoken bytes such as tabs, spaces, carriage return, null for string termination or characters that can be used in database injection attacks might be best to disallow.

-It is ultimately up to the application to determine what rules to apply given the langage and user base.

 ### Payment Data Types